FOSSEE/sees/ult/ult_4/script.rst

 ..
 R3

-Before beginning this tutorial,we would suggest you to complete the tutorial on "Using Linux tools from Part 1 to Part 3".
+Before beginning this tutorial, we would suggest you to complete the tutorial on "Using Linux tools from Part 1 to Part 3".

 ..
 R4

-Let us begin with the concept of 'Redirection and Piping'  which can do the same operations as the ``cut`` and ``paste`` commands.
+Let us begin with the concept of 'Redirection and Piping'  which performs the  same operations as the ``cut`` and ``paste`` commands.

-Consider the files ``marks.txt`` and ``students.txt``, which has the following contents
+Consider the files ``marks.txt`` and ``students.txt``.The contents of the files  are as following:

 ..
 L4